-The Vertipaq engine takes advantage of two key concepts: a more advanced data compression technology that allows a larger number of records to be stored in the same space, and including the entire data model in memory to speed up queries.
+The Vertipaq engine takes advantage of two key concepts: (1) a more advanced data compression technology that allows a larger number of records to be stored in the same space and (2) including the entire data model in memory to speed up queries.
 This has pluses and minuses.
-On the plus side because we’re working at memory based speeds rather than doing a lot of disk I/O, we can sacrifice some of the complexities that come with optimizing analytical cubes, which puts the data modeling more in reach of a non-specialist.
-On the minus side, you will need a lot of memory for bigger data models, and for really large models you really need to revert back to traditional OLAP.
-As such, PowerPivot is considered “self-service BI,” and if the data or data usage grows to a certain level upgrading it to a more traditional OLAP solution may be called for.
+On the plus side, because we’re working at memory-based speeds rather than doing a lot of disk input/output, we can sacrifice some of the complexities that come with optimizing analytical cubes, which puts the data modeling more in reach of nonspecialists.
+On the minus side, you will need a lot of memory for bigger data models, and for really large models, you need to revert back to traditional OLAP.
+As such, PowerPivot is considered self-service BI, and if the data or data usage grows to a certain level, you may have to upgrade to a more traditional OLAP solution.

 How to Create and Modify an Excel Pivot Report from a Project Server Cube

-In this section, we will demonstrate creating a report that includes a Pivot Table and associated Pivot Chart, using out of the box Excel 2010 and an out of the box Project Server cube.
+In this section, we demonstrate how to create a report that includes a pivot table and associated pivot chart, using out-of-the-box Excel 2010 and an out-of-the-box Project Server cube.
 Most of the same concepts can be applied to any SSAS cube or relational database.

 1. Open Excel 2010.